MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Connection Protocol.md

 *<{"reconnected"}>CR*

 ### Scheme Message
-Messege sent from Server to Client to ask the scheme *<{"schemes. + schemes"}>CR*
+Message sent from Server to Client to ask the scheme *<{"schemes. + schemes"}>CR*

 ### Second Scheme Message
-Messege sent from Server to Client to notify the scheme chosen *<{"You have chosen the following scheme: " + scheme name + "Please wait, the game will start soon."}>CR*
+Message sent from Server to Client to notify the scheme chosen *<{"You have chosen the following scheme: " + scheme name + "Please wait, the game will start soon."}>CR*

 ### Third Scheme Message
-Messege sent from Server to Client to notify the scheme chosen after the timer deadline *<{“Too late!
+Message sent from Server to Client to notify the scheme chosen after the timer deadline *<{“Too late!
 Your scheme is: " + schemaDiDefault + "The game has already started!"}>CR*

 ### Elaboration Message
-Messege sent from Server to Client to tell him that Server is processing the move *<{"Trying to make the move ..."}>CR*
+Message sent from Server to Client to tell him that Server is processing the move *<{"Trying to make the move ..."}>CR*

 ### First disconnection Message
-Messege sent from Server to Client to the game has ended *<{"Connection expired.", “Terminate.”}>CR*
+Message sent from Server to Client to the game has ended *<{"Connection expired.", “Terminate.”}>CR*

 ### Second disconnection message
-Messege sent from Server to Client to tell him that he has been disconnected *<{“You’ve been disconnected successfully.”}>CR*
+Message sent from Server to Client to tell him that he has been disconnected *<{“You’ve been disconnected successfully.”}>CR*

 ### Third disconnection message
-Messege sent from Server to Client to tell that someone has disconnected from server *<{nickname + “has disconnected from the server.”}>CR*
+Message sent from Server to Client to tell that someone has disconnected from server *<{nickname + “has disconnected from the server.”}>CR*

+### Fourth disconnection message
+Message sent from Client to Server to tell that player wants to leave the game *<{"\quit"}>*

 ### Gameboard Update
-Messege sent from Server to Client to update the gameboard *<{Private Achievemnt "Tool":"Extracted Tool" + "Public Achievemnt":"Extracted Achievement" + "RoundTrack":"Extracted Die" + "DraftPool":"DraftPool die" + Player + FavourTokens + Dashboard}>CR*
+Message sent from Server to Client to update the gameboard *<{Private Achievement "Tool":"Extracted Tool" + "Public Achievement":"Extracted Achievement" + "RoundTrack":"Extracted Die" + "DraftPool":"DraftPool die" + Player + FavourTokens + Dashboard}>CR*

 ### Going through
 This message is used to notify the player has chosen to go through without placing dice or using tool cards.